philmander/versatile/content/pages/work.md

 The implementation is built using *Preact* and *Mobx* on the client and *Express* and *MongoDB* on a *Node.JS* backend.
 A *GraphQL* API bridges communication between the two.
+Admin users login with OAuth2.
 Deployment is fully containerized using *Docker* and *Docker Compose*.

 The result is fast and engaging user experience which meets the demands of a rapidly growing business.